 Some malware because of the replicating ability, fills up your hard drive with junk, making it difficult to get space for more important matters.

 - High and unusual network activity: Viruses are capable of sending information back and forth on the internet and this is what results in unusual network activity even when you are not on the internet.

 - Archived/Hidden files without prompting: Have you ever searched for files and not found them, missing files sometimes are often the result of malware attacks.

 Best Mac Scanner & Removal App for Viruses

 When you don’t make sure if your Mac is affected by Viruses, you’d better have a Mac Virus Scanner app to find out all suspicious apps on your Mac and help you get rid of them.
 MacDeed Mac Cleaner is the best one to scan your Mac for malware, adware, spyware, worms, ransomware, and cryptocurrency miners, and it can completely remove them in one click to protect your Mac.
 With Mac Cleaner, you can get rid of suspicious apps in the Uninstaller tab, as well you can remove all malware in the Malware Removal tab.
 It is easy to use and powerful.

 Tips to Prevent Your Mac from Getting a Virus

 There are several ways to keep your Mac from harm’s way, your Mac may have been attacked or probably clean as we speak, however, we have highlighted a few tips to prevent your Mac from getting a virus.

-- Firewalls are important: firewalls exist to protect your Mac from invasion by malware and viruses, to prevent your Mac from getting infected always turn on your firewall.
+- Firewalls are important: firewalls exist to protect your Mac from invasion by malware and viruses, and to prevent your Mac from getting infected always turn on your firewall.

 - VPN is important: VPNs are not just important to shield your IP address from being detected; they can also protect your Mac from being open to invasion, so VPNs should always be used.